Pete Rose: Aftermath

-National Baseball Hall of Fame Eligibility
+National Baseball Hall of Fame eligibility

 On February 4, 1991, the Hall of Fame voted formally to exclude individuals on the permanently ineligible list from being inducted by way of the Baseball Writers' Association of America (BBWAA) vote.
 A longstanding unwritten rule already barred permanently ineligible players from enshrinement.
-At the beginning of the 2024 season, Rose, Tucupita Marcano (banned in 2024 for betting on his own team's games) and Roberto Alomar (banned in 2021 for sexual misconduct towards a female Toronto Blue Jays staffer) were the only living former players on the ineligible list (although former executive Chris Correa is also on the list for other infractions); Alomar was enshrined several years before his banishment, and his plaque remains in the hall.
-Players who were not selected by the BBWAA could be considered by the Veterans Committee in the first year after they would have lost their place on the Baseball Writers' ballot.
-Under the Hall's rules at the time, players could appear on the ballot for only fifteen years, beginning five years after they retired.
-Had he not been banned from baseball, Rose's name could have been on the writers' ballot beginning in 1992 and ending in 2006.
-Rose would have been eligible for consideration by the Veterans Committee in 2007, but did not appear on the ballot.
-In 2008, the Veterans Committee barred players and managers on the ineligible list from consideration.
-Eight years later, Rose petitioned the Hall of Fame to permit his name to be submitted for induction, saying that he had not expected to be prevented from consideration when agreeing to the lifetime ban.
+At the beginning of the 2024 season, Rose, Tucupita Marcano (banned in 2024 for betting on his own team's games), and Roberto Alomar (banned in 2021 for sexual misconduct towards a female Toronto Blue Jays staffer) were the only living former players on the ineligible list (although former executive Chris Correa is also on the list for other infractions); Alomar was enshrined several years before his banishment in 2011, and his plaque remains in the hall and cannot be revoked.
+Players who were not selected by the BBWAA could be considered by the Veterans Committee in the first year after they would have lost their place on the BBWAA ballot.
+Under the Hall's rules at the time, players could appear on the ballot for only 15 years, beginning five years after they retired.
+Had he not been banned from baseball, Rose's name probably would have been on the writers' ballot beginning in 1992 and ending in 2006.
+Given his significant unprecedented contributions to baseball and setting records that are considered unbreakable, Rose most likely would have been an inductee in his first year of eligibility joining the class of 1992 Rose also would have been eligible for consideration by the Veterans Committee in 2007, but due to his lifetime ban did not appear on the ballot.
+In 2008, the Veterans Committee voted unanimously to bar players and managers on the permanently ineligible list from consideration.
+Eight years later, Rose unsuccessfully petitioned the Hall of Fame to permit his name to be submitted for induction, saying that he had not expected to be prevented from consideration when agreeing to the lifetime ban.

-Although he will not be eligible for the Hall of Fame until December 2027 under the terms of the Fawn Rose and Jeffrey M. Lenkov agreement, artifacts from Rose's career are on display inside the Hall's museum, located on the floor above the plaque gallery.
-Rose was also inducted into the Cincinnati Reds Hall of Fame in 2016.
+Although he will not be eligible for the Hall of Fame until December 2027 under the terms of the Fawn Rose and Jeffrey M. Lenkov agreement, artifacts from Rose's career are still on display inside the Hall's museum, located on the floor above the plaque gallery.
+When Rose was still ineligible for the Baseball Hall of Fame at the time he was still inducted into the Cincinnati Reds Hall of Fame in 2016.